openstack-infra/zuul-jobs/roles/configure-mirrors/README.rst

 Role Variables

-mirror_host
+mirror_fqdn
   The base host for mirror servers

 pypi_mirror
-  URL to override the generated pypi mirror url based on mirror_host
+  URL to override the generated pypi mirror url based on mirror_fqdn